 Events on Madison Streets - Neighborhood Block Party

-Special Events Update: Based on active monitoring outlined in the Forward Dane plan, Public Health Madison & Dane County (PHMDC) has issued an order that moves Dane County into Phase 1 of the reopening plan, effective May 26, 2020 at 8:00am.
-The PHMDC order allows public gatherings of 50 or fewer people (not including employees) abiding by physical distancing requirements.
+Special Events Update: Public Health Madison & Dane County (PHMDC) has issued order #7 effective July 2, 2020 at 8:00am.
+Under PHMDC order #7, outdoor public gatherings are now limited to 25 or fewer people (not including employees) abiding by physical distancing requirements.

-If an event meets the criteria to occur in any Phase of the Forward Dane plan, organizers must submit a detailed plan that shows how they will meet PHMDC requirements for physical distancing and cleaning policies at the event.
+If an event meets the criteria to occur under this order or any future orders, organizers must submit a detailed plan that shows how they will meet PHMDC requirements for physical distancing and cleaning policies, and a plan for monitoring attendance at the event.
 Please contact us at MadisonEvents@cityofmadison.com for additional information.

 Neighborhood Block Party Permit

 A Neighborhood Block Party Permit (a type of Street Use Permit) is required for any event or activity that takes place on residential streets in Madison.
 No individual, group or organization shall be granted a Street Use Permit if there is any unpaid balance with the City of Madison.

 - Located on a residential street(s).